fedor-rusak/thoughts/README.md

 # How to start

-You need NodeJS to run this project.
+It uses ES6 modules so you need modern NodeJS (>=14) to run this project.

 ```
-npm install
 node index.js <optional existing data file name>
 ```